Guangning County: Industry

 Woods processing, Chemistry, Sugar, Porcelain, Ink, Plastic, Paper-making, Bamboo-based arts.

 In the year of 2002, the GDP of Guangning reached RMB 3.48 billion dollars.

 Transportation

 Roads are accessible to cities including Zhouqing, Shenzhen, Zhuhai.
 Guangzhou, the capital city of Guangdong Province, is currently 2.5 hours away by bus.
 But with the highway and railways under construction now, by 2010, the time can be shortened to one hour.

 Tourism

-To capitalize its natural resources, Guangning has developed eco-tourism attractions, including The Sea of Bamboo, The Emerald Lake, where you can immerse yourself in the greenery forest of bamboo, roll a boat on the greenery lake, have a sip of bamboo tea, while also taste the delicious local cuisine.
+Guangning has developed eco-tourism attractions, including The Sea of Bamboo and The Emerald Lake.

-The local tourism has been developing prosperously in the last few years, bringing in tourists from home and abroad.